Renting out a rental property is not always an easy ordeal.

 A tenant can be evicted for many reasons, most of which are pretty self-explanatory.
-Below, we will be going over a complete list of reasons that a tenant may be evicted.
+Below, we'll be going over a complete list of reasons that a tenant may be evicted.

 Tenant Does Not Pay Rent

-One of the most common reasons for a tenant not to pay rent is that they do not pay rent.
+One of the most common reasons for an eviction is that a tenant did not pay rent.
 Although a landlord may be a little flexible with the due dates and may accept late payments, the unpaid rent can get to a point where action must be taken.

 Some of the situations that may stop a tenant from paying rent include a change in occupation status, business closure, major medical condition, or a change in family status.
 If the tenant owes rent from many months, the landlord may choose to put them on a payment plan.

-However, if the tenant violates continuously by not paying rent and the past due rent continues to pile up, you may need to evict the tenant.
+However, if the tenant violates their lease continuously by not paying rent and the past due rent continues to pile up, you may need to send an eviction notice.
 This written notice serves to let the tenant know that they are being evicted.
-We will cover more about these notices down below.
+We'll cover more about these notices down below.

 Also, it is important that you, as the landlord, notify local law enforcement about any illegal activity.
 If you simply allow the illegal activity to continue, you may be creating problems for the neighborhood and be held liable.

-If illegal activity were to be happening within one of your properties, there is good news.
-This kind of eviction process can be done faster than other kinds.
-This means that you can get the tenant evicted much faster, as per eviction laws.
+If illegal activity is happening within one of your properties, there's some good news.
+This kind of eviction process can be done faster than others.
+This means you can get the tenant evicted much faster, as per eviction laws.

 Violating Other Lease Provisions

-Another common reason for landlords to start an eviction process against their tenants is because they violated the lease agreement.
+Another common reason for landlords to start an eviction process against their tenants is because they violated the lease agreement in some other way.
 Some common examples of this may include the tenant having a pet, the tenant having a roommate, or problems with the HOA.

 It is important to note, however, that most of these violations should not lead directly to an eviction.
 For example, if the tenant has a roommate but agrees to kick them out immediately, they should not be evicted.
 However, the landlord or property manager should then monitor this tenant very closely.